By – Dr JV Hebbar

 - Useful in obesity, anemia.

-- Cow urine is having immense scope of research in areas like cancer.
+- Cow urine has immense scope of research in areas like cancer.

 General qualities of all types of urine, including cow urine:

-As per Charaka Samhita Sutrasthana chapter 1 All types of urine have following qualities:
+As per Charaka Samhita Sutrasthana chapter 1 All types of urine have the following qualities: